 Religious Society of Friends (Quakers)

-733 students from Preschool to Grade 12, representing over 60 school districts within a 50-mile radius of Moorestown:
+622 students from Preschool (age 3+) to Grade 12, representing over 60 zip codes within a 50-mile radius of Moorestown:

+Click here to view a flyover campus tour!
 The school is located on 48 acres in the heart of Moorestown, named in 2005 as the Best Place to Live in the U.S. by Money magazine.
 Contiguous classroom buildings house students from Prekindergarten to Grade 12, with two preschool classrooms right next to the Lower School Building.
 Athletic facilities include seven all-purpose playing fields, two baseball diamonds, five tennis courts, three gymnasiums and a Field House.
 In 2008, the school purchased the former Greenleaf Retirement facility on Main Street, a property contiguous to the current MFS campus near the Field House and Tennis Courts.
 In 2011-12, renovations took place on the Greenleaf South Annex to transform the former boarding facility into a new classroom building.
-On May 4, 2012, the building was officially opened and dedicated as Hartman Hall which contains eight math classrooms, a choral music suite and choral sectionals rehearsal room.
+In 2012, the building was officially opened and dedicated as Hartman Hall which contains eight math classrooms, a choral music suite and choral sectionals rehearsal room.
 McShap Path leads to Hartman Hall from the Mecray Courtyard, located outside the Field House.

 Advanced Placement Courses

 MFS students earn admission into the most selective colleges and universities in the United States and abroad.

 With a commitment to creating a community that is ethnically, culturally, religiously and socio-economically diverse, Moorestown Friends School offers financial aid.
 Over one-third of MFS students receive financial aid.
 For more information, visit Financial Aid.